pathumego/essential-ppa-list/README.md

 # Install with Clean Start

-I made a pakagelist to be installed using [Cleanstart](https://silverwav.wordpress.com/2010/03/18/a-cleanstart-for-your-new-ubuntu-install-packages-from-a-list/) by silverwav and [Ubuntu post installation script](http://voidandany.free.fr/index.php/installer-de-facon-automatique-une-liste-de-package-et-les-depots-associes/) by VoidAndAny
+We made a pakagelist to be installed using [Cleanstart](https://silverwav.wordpress.com/2010/03/18/a-cleanstart-for-your-new-ubuntu-install-packages-from-a-list/) by silverwav and [Ubuntu post installation script](http://voidandany.free.fr/index.php/installer-de-facon-automatique-une-liste-de-package-et-les-depots-associes/) by VoidAndAny

+NOT TESTED!

 Install Aptitude First, On Terminal do the following.